 An easy way to maximise light is opting for curtains in natural tones that don't overwhelm the space, and can be pulled right back beyond the window frame so that they don't dramatically block out light when drawn.
 Incorporating mirrors into a scheme is another option for making a space feel lighter and brighter.

 If you're blessed with large windows that naturally flood a room with light, consider foregoing curtains all together.
-Shutters make a stylish alternative and can simply be folded away – or the louvres tilted – without restricting light to a space.
+Shutters make a stylish alternative in a white living room and can simply be folded away – or the louvres tilted – without restricting light to a space.

 Read our guide to choosing shutters for more specialist advice.

-Statement lighting – or light fittings arranged in grouping of pretty pieces (see below) – is a stylish way to create a focal point that's subtle, understated and doesn't overwhelm a space.
+Statement lighting – or light fittings arranged in grouping of pretty pieces (see below) – is a stylish way to create a focal point in a white living room that's still subtle, understated and doesn't overwhelm a space.

 Choose your bulb colour carefully in a white living room – cold white halogens will make the room feel cool at night; warmer-toned bulbs will make it feel more welcoming.